In association with

 Attend events regularly

-There are a large number of events small business owners can attend and groups you can join.
+There are many events small business owners can attend and groups you can join.
 Even if you don’t like networking, and even if you only attend now and then, these events can give you support, information and helpful advice for the smooth running of your business.
-Having a support network is really important
+Having a support network is really important.

 Local small business meetups happen all around the country – some more social, and some that focus solely on business.